 5. Mini Pies

 Give your host or hostess a tiny, decadent pie wrapped in a decorated box.
 Create seasonal pie favorites like apple, pumpkin, pecan, or cranberry.
 There’s no need to go to multiple stores or buy all your gift wrapping supplies separately.
-Find everything you need to beautifully package six gifts, for about $2 each.
+Find everything you need to beautifully package six gifts.
 The set includes six boxes with liners, precut twine, and gift tags.

 6. Cookie Dough Ornaments